Aspectran is a framework for developing Java applications that can be used to build simple shell applications and large enterprise web applications.

 Aspectran consists of the following major packages:

-Provide daemon services for running Aspectran as a background process on Unix-based or Windows operating systems
+Package required to build applications that run as background processes on Unix-based or Windows operating systems

-Package that provide services for embedding Aspectran instances in other Java applications
+Package required to embed Aspectran in other Java applications

 Add-on package for integrating MyBatis